Recording Studio Policies, 2020-2021

 Visiting artist performances will be automatically recorded unless we are notified of the artist's desire to not record.
 When guest artists sign and return the independent contractor form and letter of agreement, this document contains language that allows CSU to use all recorded performances.Please note this is different than it has been in the past: Recording studio staff will not seek specific releases for guest artists.

 Private Recording Sessions

 Private audio recording sessions with our engineers are also available.
 Our staff is capable of handling a variety of project types, and can record in several locations, including Legacy Hall, the Studio Theatre, large ensemble rehearsal rooms, and other locations using portable equipment.

 The first step in planning a private recording session is to schedule the space first.
 This is done through Mr. Tao Ge in the front office.
-Confirm availability of the desired space with Mr. Ge, then contact Ms. Alia Torres, the recording studio staff assistant, at email@example.com to schedule an engineer.
+Confirm availability of the desired space with Mr. Ge, then contact Henry Leavitt, the recording studio graduate assistant, at email@example.com to schedule an engineer.

 While we make every effort to accommodate scheduling requests, sometimes it is simply not possible to schedule an engineer during your booked time.
 Please be flexible and work one-on-one with us to ensure things are planned in advance.

 All recording sessions must be scheduled 7 days in advance.
 There are NO EXCEPTIONS to this policy.

 $30 Base Fee (minimum): Includes the first hour of set up/recording/editing which can be used at the discretion of the client.
 Any post-production or recording time beyond the first hour will incur a charge of $25/hr. billed in 15-minute increments.

 Contact Dr. McCabe or firstname.lastname@example.org if your recording project is on a budget and needs additional planning before the sessions begin.
 This is to ensure efficient production and availability of engineers as well as to prevent “creeping sessionitis”.